IneMedina/IneMedina/README.md

-I'm an 18-year-old **Data Science** student at [Austral University, Rosario Campus](https://www.austral.edu.ar/rosario/), currently in my first year of study. 🚀 I'm passionate about data, curious about technology, and eager to explore the endless possibilities in this exciting field.
+I'm an 18-year-old **Data Science** student currently in my first year of study. 🚀 I'm passionate about data, curious about technology, and eager to explore the endless possibilities in this exciting field.

 ### 🌟 About Me:
 - 🌍 **Native Language**: Spanish